 Success Story: A local restaurant chain implemented real-time synchronisation across 50 locations.
 Within three months, they saw a 40% reduction in customer complaints about incorrect hours and a 25% increase in foot traffic during newly extended hours that were instantly communicated across all directories.

-The technical infrastructure supporting this synchronisation is impressive.
+The infrastructure behind this is impressive.
 Cloud-based systems monitor thousands of data points, using webhooks and APIs to detect changes instantly.
-Machine learning algorithms identify and resolve conflicts when different sources provide contradictory information.
+Machine learning algorithms find and resolve conflicts when different sources provide contradictory information.

-Here’s where things get really interesting.
-Modern directories don’t just respond to searches – they anticipate needs.
+This is where things get interesting.
+Modern directories don’t just respond to searches.
+They anticipate needs.
 Using behavioural data, seasonal patterns, and individual preferences, AI systems predict which businesses you’ll need before you even start looking.

-Predictive matching works on multiple levels.
+Predictive matching works on several levels.
 At its simplest, it recognises patterns.
 Search for tax preparers every March?
 The system will start suggesting highly-rated accountants in February.
-But the sophistication goes much deeper.
+But it goes much deeper than that.

 Advanced predictive systems analyse: